ljlericson/Stat/README.md

 # Stat

-Stat is a single header file tool I made for processing and performing calculations on samples of data.
+Stat is a single header c++ library I made for processing and performing calculations on samples of data.

-Currently there are binomial and continuous data sample types.
+Currently there are binomial, continuous and discrete data sample types.
 These samples can be tested using a Z test to get the critical significance level for whether the test sample has increased, decreased or changed from the control sample.

 ___

 ### Example

-___

 ```c++
 using namespace ljl;